SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 What this says is: "when you find a `table` in the C-CDA document, just copy all of its XML attributes right into the rendered document."
 An attacker can use this to inject JavaScript in the resulting document.
-For example, an attacker could steal cookies and application state, and them back to an external server.
+For example, an attacker could steal cookies and application state, and post them back to an external server.

 A source C-CDA document would supply a table like:

 ```
 <table
-   onmouseover="alert(window.parent.location);"
+   onmouseover="alert(document.cookie);"
    style="height: 100%; width: 100%; position: fixed; left: 0px; top: 0px;">
 </table>
 ```